andreas50/uts/README.md

   * The support for multivariate time series is somewhat restrictive.
 Individual time series need to have identical observation times and, in particular, need to be of the same length.
 Moreover, indicidual time series can only store objects of the same type, because the data is stored in a matrix, although there a plans to eventually supported mixed types via data frames.
 * [xts](http://cran.r-project.org/web/packages/xts/index.html): An extension of `zoo` that facilitates inter-class operability.
 * [fts](http://cran.r-project.org/web/packages/fts/index.html): An extension of `zoo` that provides many (stock) trading indicators and interface to `tslib` (a time series library in C++).
 * [its](http://cran.r-project.org/web/packages/its/index.html): An S4 implementation with a few basic methods.
-Not under active developement.
+By the same author as `fts`.
 * [timeSeries](http://cran.r-project.org/web/packages/timeSeries/index.html): Focused on computational finance.
 * [tseries](http://cran.r-project.org/web/packages/tseries/index.html): This package contains the `irts` class.